CSCfi/csc-user-guide/docs/support/wn/apps-new.md

 # Applications

+## Gromacs and CP2K installed on LUMI, 19.4.2023

+CPU and GPU-enabled versions of [Gromacs](../../apps/gromacs.md) and [CP2K](../../apps/cp2k.md) have been installed on LUMI.
+Before loading the modules, first take the CSC module tree into use with `module use /appl/local/csc/modulefiles`.
+Note that the GPU-enabled Gromacs version is an unofficial HIPified fork of the software by AMD and hence unsupported by the upstream developers.

 ## PyTorch 2.0 and TensorFlow 2.12, 27.3.2023

 [PyTorch](../../apps/pytorch.md) 2.0 and
 [TensorFlow](../../apps/tensorflow.md) 2.12 are now available on Puhti and Mahti.
 See [PyTorch 2.0 blog post](https://pytorch.org/blog/pytorch-2.0-release/) or the [TensorFlow 2.12 release notes](https://github.com/tensorflow/tensorflow/releases/tag/v2.12.0).

 ## Turbomole 7.7, 3.3.2023